-(1) Posting: After receiving such application, the manager will cause the property for which the application is filed to be posted with a notice indicating that a development review application has been made, the type of review requested, and that interested persons may obtain more detailed information from the planning department.
-The notice shall meet the following standards:

-(A) The notice shall be place on weatherproof signs that have been provided by the City and placed on the property that is the subject of the application.

-(B) All such notice shall be posted no later than ten days after the date the application is filed to ensure that notice is posted early in the development review process.

-(C) The signs shall be placed along each abutting street, perpendicular to the direction of travel, in a manner that makes them clearly visible to neighboring residents and passers-by.
-At least one sign shall be posted on each street frontage.

-(D) The signs shall remain in place during the period leading up to a decision by the approving authority, but not less than ten days.

-(E) On or before the date that the approving authority is scheduled to make a decision on the application the city manager will require the applicant to certify in writing that required notice was posted according to the requirements of this section.
+- (1) Posting: After receiving such application, the manager will cause the property for which the application is filed to be posted with a notice indicating that a development review application has been made, the type of review requested, and that interested persons may obtain more detailed information from the planning department.
+The notice shall meet the following standards: - (A) The notice shall be place on weatherproof signs that have been provided by the City and placed on the property that is the subject of the application. - (B) All such notice shall be posted no later than ten days after the date the application is filed to ensure that notice is posted early in the development review process. - (C) The signs shall be placed along each abutting street, perpendicular to the direction of travel, in a manner that makes them clearly visible to neighboring residents and passers-by.
+At least one sign shall be posted on each street frontage. - (D) The signs shall remain in place during the period leading up to a decision by the approving authority, but not less than ten days. - (E) On or before the date that the approving authority is scheduled to make a decision on the application the city manager will require the applicant to certify in writing that required notice was posted according to the requirements of this section.

-I,, am filing a Land Use Review, Administrative Review, Technical DocumentReview (PRINT NAME OF APPLICANT OR CONTACT PERSON)

-(PRINT PROPERTY ADDRESS OR LOCATION)

-and agree to the following:

-- 1. I understand that I must use the sign(s) that the city will provide to me at the time that I file my application.
-The sign(s) will include information about my application and property location to provide required public notice. - 2.
-I am responsible for ensuring that the sign(s) is posted on the property described above in such a way that meets the requirements of Section 9-4-3(c), B.R.C.
+I,(PRIN , am filing a Land Use Review, Administrative Review,Technical DocumentReview NT NAME OF APPLICANT OR CONTACT PERSON) or BO ZA application [on behalf of the property owner(s)for property (PRINT NAME OF OWNER(S) IF OTHER THAN APPLICANT/CONTACT) locate and a gree to the following: 1.
+I understand that I must use the sign(s) that the city will provide to me at the time that I file my application.
+The sign(s) will include information about my application and property location to provide required public notice.
+2. I am responsible for ensuring that the sign(s) is posted on the property described above in such a way that meets the requirements of Section 9-4-3(c), B.R.C.
 1981 (listed above), including visibility of the sign(s) and time and duration of the sign(s) posting, and including reposting any signs that are removed, damaged, or otherwise displaced from the site.
-As necessary, I shall obtain a replacement sign(s) from the city for reposting. - 3.
-I understand that certain future changes to my application, including but not limited to, changes to the project description or adding a review type, may require that I post a new sign(s).
-The city will notify me if such a reposting is required and provide me with a necessary replacement sign(s). - 4.
-I understand that failing to provide the public notice by sign posting required by the city's land use regulation may result in a delay in the city's issuing a decision or a legal challenge of any issued decision.

-NAME OF APPLICANT OR CONTACT PERSON
+As necessary, I shall obtain a replacement sign(s) from the city for reposting.
+3. I understand that certain future changes to my application, including but not limited to, changes to the project description or adding a review type, may require that I post a new sign(s).
+The city will notify me if such a reposting is required and provide me with a necessary replacement sign(s).
+4. I understand that failing to provide the public notice by sign posting required by the city's land use regulation may result in a delay in the city's issuing a decision or a legal challenge of any issued decision.
+NAME OF APPLICANT OR CONTACT PERSON DATE obtain a replacement sign, please call 303-441-1880.